San Lazaro Tourism and Business Park

 San Lazaro Tourism and Business Park is the marketing name given to the 16 ha multiple use site under development by the Manila Jockey Club Investments Corp. in Manila, Philippines.
-It takes its name from the old San Lazaro Hippodrome, a horse racetrack that stood on the site from 1912 to 2003.
+It takes its name from the old San Lazaro Hippodrome, a horse racetrack that stood on the site from circa 1900 to 2003.
 Currently, the site includes the SM City San Lazaro shopping center, the two-tower Vertex office complex, the three-tower Celadon Park and Celadon Residences, and the five-tower Avida Towers San Lazaro condominium complex.
 It has been declared a tourism economic zone with information technology component in 2009.

 Location

 San Lazaro is located in the northern portion of Manila within the city district of Santa Cruz between the University Belt area and the Manila North Cemetery.
-It is bounded by Tayuman Street and Consuelo Street on the south, the Philippine National Railways (PNR) line on Antipolo Street on the north, Elias Street to the east, and Felix Huertas Road to the west which runs parallel to Rizal Avenue.
+It is bounded by Tayuman Street and Consuelo Street on the south, the Philippine National Railways (PNR) line and NLEX Connector on Antipolo Street on the north, Elias Street to the east, and Felix Huertas Road to the west which runs parallel to Rizal Avenue.
 The site is close to major Manila landmarks such as the University of Santo Tomas, the Archdiocesan Shrine of Espiritu Santo, the Manila Chinese Cemetery, and the San Lazaro compound which houses the Department of Health head office, Hospital de San Lazaro and José R. Reyes Memorial Medical Center.

 History

 The land the development sits on was the site of the San Lazaro Hippodrome, home of the Manila Jockey Club, the first racing club in Southeast Asia established in 1867.
-It was built in 1912 on the 400 ha former friar estate known during the Spanish colonial period as the Hacienda de Mayhaligue.
-It later came to be the known as the Hacienda de San Lazaro being home of the Hospital de San Lazaro, the hospital for lepers administered by the Franciscan religious order since 1785.
-The site itself was the location of the Monasterio de Santa Clara which the Manila Jockey Club purchased during the early days of the American colonial period in 1900.
+It was built circa 1900 on the 400 ha former friar estate known in the Spanish colonial period as Hacienda de Mayhaligue.
+It later came to be called Hacienda de San Lázaro being home of the Hospital de San Lázaro, the leprosarium administered by the Franciscan religious order since 1785.
+The site itself was the location of the Monasterio de Santa Clara which the Manila Jockey Club purchased in the early days of the American colonial period in 1900.
 Prior to the construction of the hippodrome at San Lazaro, the club held its races at the Santa Mesa Hippodrome in Santa Mesa.

 In 2001, the Manila Jockey Club entered into a joint venture agreement with SM Prime Holdings for conversion of 4 ha of property into a shopping mall.
 It also signed a venture with Ayala Land for office and residential development in the property in 2007.
 The racing club moved to its new location at the San Lazaro Leisure Park in Carmona, Cavite in 2003.